-The Instagram bio is often treated as an afterthought—a line or two about your company you hastily fill out when you create your account.
+The Instagram bio often is treated as an afterthought—a line or two about your company you hastily fill out when creating your account.

-In reality, your bio is valuable social media real estate which welcomes users to your profile, creates a first impression of your brand, conveys key information about your business, and turns profile visitors into followers and followers into customers.
+In reality, your Instagram bio is valuable social media real estate that welcomes users to your profile, creates a first impression of your brand, conveys key information about your business, and turns profile visitors into followers and followers into customers.

-But aside from writing a catchy company description, what else can you do to optimize your profile to make the most of your Instagram account and marketing efforts?
+But aside from writing a catchy company description, how else can you optimize your profile to make the most of your Instagram marketing efforts?

 - What your Instagram bio needs to accomplish

 - Instagram bio ideas: 30 best examples

 - 7 elements that make up your Instagram bio

 - How to create the best bio for Instagram

 - Building the best Instagram bio for your brand